 Well, starting with the Light Reflectance Value (or LRV) of Argos is 51.

-Hence, it doesn’t restrict you from getting used to a single particular function in a particular space!
+And so, it doesn’t restrict you from getting used to a single particular function in a particular space.

 Let us look at the other specifications for this neutral paint color.